w3security/cli/help/cli-commands/apps.md

 ### `create`

-Create a new Snyk App.
+Create a new w3security App.

 ## Options